MannShah720/Gender-Classifier/README.md

 A simple ML project that predicts whether a person is male or female based on height, weight and shoe size (using mock data).

-Intially, the mock data was only used to train the models, but then i implemented a train/test split such that it is trained on 80% of the data and evaluated on the other 20% and i used a random state so I get the same split every time.
+## What i've learnt
+- Using the mock data to not only train the model but also to evaluate, via the train/test split, allows the model to learn patterns and perform better on unseen data.